 Employees who are injured at work in Georgia have a right to workers’ compensation benefits.
 However, the steps for claiming this coverage are complex and often frustrating.

-If you were hurt in a workplace accident, call our Augusta workers’ compensation lawyer now.
+If you were hurt in a workplace accident, call our Augusta workers’ compensation lawyers at Gregory Smith Law, LLC now.
 We understand this complex system and deal with it every day.
 We can help you through it while giving you the best chance of success with your claim.
 Call us today or contact us online to schedule your free consultation.